resmio/git-along/README.md

 # git-along
-Rules and advice to work well together and 'get along' (:wink) (:wink)
+Rules and advice to work well together and 'get along' 😉😉